9 of the Best Travel Backpacks for Your Next Trip

 Waterproofed with a shiny coating of thermoplastic polyurethane (TPU), the tough, puncture-resistant polyester fabric makes this tote tough enough for rugged adventures.
 Handles on the top, side, and ends serve as convenient tie-down points.
 And although the zipper isn’t waterproof, a storm flap beneath it keeps rain from soaking inside.
 Water can’t seep in through the seamless bottom either—so when an errant wave soaked this bag on a beach, our books and towels stayed dry inside.

 Just as impressive: The Migrate’s materials are all bluesign approved, meaning that they’re sustainably made and safe for people and the environment.
-The extra-durable fabric on the bottom of the duffel incorporates recycled polyester, and the water-repellant coating is made from upcycled plastic windshields. —K.B.
+The extra-durable fabric on the bottom of the duffel incorporates recycled polyester, and the water-repellent coating is made from upcycled plastic windshields. —K.B.

-This waterproof travel backpack has pockets galore.
+This streamlined travel backpack has pockets galore.

 Courtesy of Cotopaxi